 Electronic equipment is full of toxic chemicals.
-These materials are not a risk to the user, but can be a severe environmental risk when disposed of improperly.
+These materials are not a risk to the user but can be an environmental risk when disposed of improperly.

 Jefferson County is following regional and national efforts to encourage computer and television manufacturers to: